TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/active-directory-dxp-signin-aad-risk-policy.md

 # Sign In Interrupted by Risk Policy

 <!--issueDescription-->
-Based on the information you provided the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Office 365 (preview) and was interrupted by Identity Protection risk policy.
+Based on the information you provided, the user <!--$userName-->[userName]<!--/$userName--> was trying to sign into Office 365 (preview) and was interrupted by Identity Protection risk policy.

-Review what the client submitted for the sign in attempt and user risk information (if available) below.
+Review what the client submitted for the sign-in attempt and user risk information (if available):
 <!--/issueDescription-->

 ## **Risky User Details**